Chapter 10. Real-time verification and validation of guided decision tables

 - Information: A moderate or minor problem that may not prevent the guided decision table from working but requires attention.
 Missing columns, for example, are reported as information.

-Decision Central verification and validation does not prevent you from saving an incorrect change.
+Business Central verification and validation does not prevent you from saving an incorrect change.
 The feature only reports issues while editing and you can still continue to overlook those and save your changes.

 10.3.
 Disabling verification and validation of guided decision tables